Baltimore Symphony Orchestra Announces Free Summer Concert Series

 BALTIMORE (WJZ) — The Baltimore Symphony Orchestra announced its free and in-person summer concert series Wednesday.

 The concert series will start July 8 and end July 30.
 While the tickets are free, they’ll need to be reserved in advance.
-Tickets will be available June 22 at BSOmusic.org/Summer.READ MORE: 5 Injured, 1 Killed In West Baltimore Mass Shooting Wednesday
+Tickets will be available June 22 at BSOmusic.org/Summer.READ MORE: Frederick Sheriff's Office Warns About Growing Scam Targeting Residents Where Caller Poses As Law Enforcement

 The concerts will be held at venues in Baltimore City, Baltimore County, Montgomery County and Howard County.
 Four of the shows will be at Oregon Ridge Park in Baltimore County.